- Leadership in earth science education and program development

-- Hydrogeology, geochemistry, geomorphology, and sedimentology
+- Karst, and caves – hydrogeology, geomorphology, geochemistry, and sedimentology

 - Paleoenvironmental records of sea level, climate change, and landscape evolution from sediments, speleothems, and fluid inclusions in speleothems

-Post-Doctoroal Research Fellow, Geography & Earth Sciences, McMasters University, Canada
+Post-Doctoral Research Fellow, Geography & Earth Sciences, McMasters University, Canada

 Graduate Research Fellow, Canadian Foundation for Climate & Atmospheric Science (CFCAS)

 Ph.D., School of Geological Sciences, University of Bristol, UK

 Dissertation: Groundwater Hydrology of a Coastal Conduit Carbonate Aquifer: Caribbean Coast of the Yucatán Peninsula, México.
 303 p.